vesnafvr/GraphLeak/README.md

-GraphLeak is a tool created to theoretically visualize data poisoning via graphs.
+GraphLeak is a tool created to visualize data poisoning via graphs.

 **Setup Instructions:**